-If you are not exactly sure what “free range” means, it is a method of farming where the animals are allowed to roam free outside for at least part of the day, which can lead to healthier eggs and happier hens.
+But if you are not exactly sure what “free range” means to you, the consumer, it is a method of farming where the chickens are allowed to roam freely outside for at least part of the day.
+This practice leads to healthier eggs and happier hens.

-U.S. Department of Agriculture regulations do not require that free-range hens have access to pasture, so to reap the health benefits of free-range eggs, make sure you are buying them from pasture-fed flocks.
-Eggs from pasture-fed free-range hens contain, on average, one-third of the cholesterol and one-fourth of the saturated fat as conventional eggs, and more Omega-3 fatty acids, which are connected to heart health, lowering cholesterol and reducing blood pressure.
-Studies have found that free-range eggs contain over 40% more Vitamin A, and nearly triple the amount of Vitamin E than conventional eggs.
+Since the U.S. Department of Agriculture (USDA) regulations do not require that free-range hens actually have access to pasture, though, you need to make sure you are buying eggs from pasture-fed flocks.
+Eggs from pasture-fed, free-range hens contain, on average, one-third of the cholesterol and one-fourth of the saturated fat as conventional eggs, as well as more Omega-3 fatty acids, which are connected to heart health, lower cholesterol and reduced blood pressure.
+Studies have found that free-range eggs contain over 40% more Vitamin A and nearly triple the amount of Vitamin E than conventional eggs.

 h/t: Sun Gazing